MicrosoftDocs/architecture-center/docs/cloud-adoption/getting-started/migrate.md

 - Scale to meet market demands
 - Scale to meet geographic demands

-**Aligned methodology:** Portfolio migrations require a deeper alignment between the business and IT.
+**Aligned methodology:** Portfolio migrations look across the entire IT portfolio to guide decisions regarding investments, impact on business processes, potential of innovation outcomes, and the future state of workload collections.
+This model requires a much deeper alignment between the business and IT.
 The technical implementation is a slight extension of the workload or asset migration methodologies.
-The methodology differs most when it comes to the rigor of business planning, rich readiness, improved migration change management, and a more disciplined approach to cloud governance.
+The methodology differs most when it comes to the rigor of business planning, richer readiness investments, improved change management, and a more disciplined approach to cloud governance.
 The following section outlines this methodology in more detail.

 ## Portfolio Migration Methodology